 Figure \ref{fig:faults_w} illustrates predicted surfaces of $w(\bm{s})$ with $m=15$ and corresponding residual surfaces in one synthetic data set.
-MDSdist and ClosePD are missing as they tend to produce the worst predictions in $y(\bm{s})$ as discussed above.
-For the remaining methods, SR-PDE shows the largest discrepancy from the truth in predictions of $w(\bm{s})$.
-In NNGP, Barrier SGF, and Soap film smoother, there is clear over-smoothing across faults, while BORA-GP properly captures the disconnection by two faults present in the true surface.
-See positive contour lines around (0.5, 0.5) and negative contours on the right of the domain; separate and disconnected contour lines in the truth and BORA-GP are wrongly connected in NNGP, Barrier SGF, and Soap film smoother.
-As a result, in residual surfaces, NNGP, Barrier SGF, and Soap film smoother show significantly non-zero residuals around the faults.
+MDSdist and ClosePD are missing as they tend to produce the worst predictions in $y(\bm{s})$, as discussed above.
+In the remaining methods, namely, NNGP, Barrier SGF, Soap film smoother, and SR-PDE, there is clear oversmoothing across faults, while BORA-GP properly captures the disconnection by two faults present in the true surface; see positive contour lines around (0.5, 0.5) and negative contours on the right of the domain.
+Separate and disconnected contour lines in the truth and BORA-GP are wrongly connected in NNGP, Barrier SGF, Soap film smoother, and SR-PDE.
+As a result, in residual surfaces all competitors show significantly nonzero residuals around the faults.
 In particular, Barrier SGF accounts for barriers by fixing the range parameter in barriers to be a fraction of the range in a free domain \citep{bakka_non-stationary_2019}.
-This approach might not successfully handle thin barriers such as faults, as this simulation study suggests.
-With extra simulations, we found that Barrier SGF shows comparable performance to BORA-GP with 20 times thicker faults.
-See Supplementary Material \ref{suppsec:faults} for more discussions.
+This approach might not successfully handle thin barriers, such as faults, as this simulation study suggests.
+With extra simulations we found that Barrier SGF shows comparable performance to BORA-GP with 20 times thicker faults; see Supplementary Material \ref{suppsec:faults} for more discussions.